Organic Chemistry Portal

 Recent Literature

 An intermolecular pinacol coupling of aromatic or aliphatic carbonyl compounds catalyzed by a complex of samarium diiodide (SmI2) with tetraglyme in the presence of Me2SiCl2 and Mg is described.
-Diastereoselectivity of up to 95/5 (±/meso) has been achieved for aliphatic aldehydes and up to 19/81 (±/meso) for aromatic aldehydes.
+High diastereoselectivity has been achieved in reactions with aliphatic and aromatic aldehydes.
 De values of up to 99% have been achieved in intramolecular pinacol coupling reactions.

 H. C. Aspinall, N. Greeves, C. Valla, Org.
 Lett., 2005, 7, 1919-1922.